networktocode/network-importer/docs/configuration.md

 # Inventory Section

-The `[inventory]` section regroup all parameters related to the inventory and also includes an optional list of supported platforms. network-importer supports multiple inventories, you can define your own inventory by defining `inventory_class` and each inventory can define its own list of settings which will need to be configurated under `[inventory.settings]`.
+The `[inventory]` section regroup all parameters related to the inventory and also includes an optional list of supported platforms. network-importer supports multiple inventories, you can define your own inventory by defining `inventory_class` and each inventory can define its own list of settings which will need to be configured under `[inventory.settings]`.
 The settings for the [nautobot inventory](backend/nautobot.md) and for the [netbox inventory](backend/netbox.md) are available in their respective documentation.

 ```toml
 [inventory]